-The Battersby’s Green Snake (Philothamnus battersbyi) is a harmless, medium-sized, green snake from East Africa.
-They are very common in Kenya.
+The Battersby’s Green Snake (Philothamnus battersbyi) is a harmless, non-venomous, medium-sized, green snake from East Africa.
+It is very common in Kenya.

 It grows to 70 centimetres (about 2 feet) long.
 It has a pointed tail.

-Battersby’s Green Snakes have quite large eyes with round pupils.
+The Battersby’s Green Snake has quite large eyes with round pupils.

-They are diurnal (active during the day) and semi-arboreal (living some of the time in trees).
-They often climb into trees and bushes to sleep at night.
+It is diurnal (active during the day) and semi-arboreal (living some of the time in trees).
+It often climbs into trees and bushes to sleep at night.

-They are not venomous.
-They are harmless, but they look very similar to the venomous Green Mamba snake.
+It is non-venomous.
+It is harmless, but it looks very similar to the venomous Green Mamba snake.

-Battersby’s Green Snakes are smaller than Green Mambas.
+The Battersby’s Green Snake is smaller than the Green Mamba.
 However, it is best not to go near any snake.

 Photographer: Martina Nicolls